 Is it important to stop the same distance away from the kerb each time?

 Yes.
 If you go too far back you’ll hit the kerb, and if you don’t go far enough then you’ll finish wide.
-You have about ½ metre to play with but you don’t want to waste that needlessly.
-Try to do the whole manoeuvre as close to the same each time as you possibly can.
+If your kerb distance varies, the result of the manoeuvre will vary.

 Is it OK to dry steer?